danog/MadelineProtoDocs/old_docs/API_docs_v23/constructors/inputSingleMedia.md

-A single media in an album sent with [messages.sendMultiMedia](../methods/messages.sendMultiMedia.md).
+A single media in an [album or grouped media](https://core.telegram.org/api/files#albums-grouped-media) sent with [messages.sendMultiMedia](../methods/messages.sendMultiMedia.md).

 ### Attributes: